Illustration: Xia Gordon

 This clever auditory illusion tricks your brain into thinking a sound is always rising or falling in pitch.

 A Shepard tone always seems like it’s heading up or down towards a particular note, but in reality it’s just an endless loop of sound that never reaches any kind of destination.
-How is this possible?
-Let’s explore the techniques behind this illusion, ways it has been used creatively, and even how to make your own.
+How is this even possible?
+In this article, let’s explore the techniques behind this perplexing illusion, the ways it has been used creatively, and how to make your own.

 The sound of a simple Shepard scale